denizyesilirmak/nutrition-mobile/docs/PROJECT_SCOPE.md

 ## Daily Food Logging (Breakfast, Lunch, Dinner)

 - **Meal Entries:** Users can log their meals for breakfast, lunch, and dinner by selecting foods from a pre-populated database or by manually entering details.
-- **Portion Control:** Users can specify portion sizes to accurately track their caloric intake.
+- **Portion Control:** Users can specify portion of meals with gram selection.
-- **Meal Reminders:** The app can send reminders to log meals at specific times to ensure consistent tracking.

 ## Food Search and Details